thsbrown/thsbrown-choco-startup-config/README.md

 `choco install packages.config --yes`

-As an additional note, we include the `--yes` flag here.
-This ensures we can skip all the "Are you sure you want to install?" prompts from Chocolatey.
+We include the `--yes` flag above to allow Chocolatey to skip all the "Are you sure you want to install?" prompts when installing our packages.